pjgunadi/ibm-cloud-private-terraform-nutanix/README.md

-# Terraform Template for ICP Deployment in VMware
+# Terraform Template for ICP Deployment in Nutanix

 ## Before you start
 Install your Nutanix cluster environment